War / Africa

 Analysis

-Algeria's gas renegotiation offensive is not purely commercial: it converts European energy dependency into political capital deployable against Morocco's EU lobbying on Western Sahara recognition.
+Algeria's gas renegotiation offensive is not purely commercial: the 15-20 percent price increases extracted from Rome and Madrid convert European energy dependency into political capital deployable against Morocco's EU.

 Historical Context